Park Home – Your Questions Answered

 When you buy from a private seller, a statutory sales procedure must be followed.
 You can read about this procedure here – Selling or gifting a park home – GOV.UK (www.gov.uk).

-Finally, if you buy from a park you will be protected by the consumer rights which apply to a business sale.
-For example, the residential caravan, lodge or park home must be of satisfactory quality.
+Finally, if you buy from a park, you will be protected by the consumer rights which apply to a business sale.
+For example, the park home must be of satisfactory quality.
 If you buy from a private seller then you will not have the same rights unless both parties agree.

 The price will usually include all of the carpets, furnishings like beds and sofas, large kitchen appliances such as a fridge, oven and hob and other basic equipment like bathroom fixtures and fittings.